What is T’ai Chi?

 Tai Chi is great for everyone either performed by itself or as a warm-up and a cool down from other exercises.
 You may do it before your regular exercise routine to increase speed, flexibility and awareness and afterwards to cool down and center your energy.
 Tai Chi can also be an effective mind/body, cross

 training exercise that may help people understand the biomechanics of many sports.
+Most importantly, the core Tai Chi principles can be incorporated into your everyday life!

 What are the Benefits?